mgcarbonell/trivia-game/README.md

 ---
 ### Credits
 Big shoutouts to my instructors James Sinkler for helping me get rid of array iteration and Michael Petty for helping me with my event listeners.
 To the TAs Steven and David: thank you for the help on my timer function.
-The modal design I learned from [Georges Martsoukos](https://webdesign.tutsplus.com/tutorials/how-to-build-flexible-modal-dialogs-with-html-css-and-javascript--cms-33500), and the grid layout was from [sarah_edo](https://cssgrid-generator.netlify.app/).
+The grid layout is courtesy of [sarah_edo](https://cssgrid-generator.netlify.app/).

 ---